We’ve seen that Rye code can consist of literal values, for example:

 Values that get assigned to words can also come from expressions.

-Again we haven’t looked at op-words yet, but effect of + is probably understandable.
+Again we haven’t looked at op-words yet, but the effect of + is probably understandable.

 meaning: 24 + 18